 if any of his brothers and sisters have predeceased the decedent, That inheritance is subject to a usufruct in favor of his parents.

 Half brothers and half sisters inherit according to their lines.

 They may inherit only a half share, and that half share may or may not be subject to a usufruct in favor of their parent.

 If there are brothers or sisters on only one side, they inherit to the exclusion of all others.

-If the decedent has no descendants and no brothers or sisters or descendants of brother and sisters, his property is inherited by his parents
+If the decedent has no descendants, brothers or sisters, or descendants of brothers and sisters, his property is inherited by his parents.

-If the decedent leaves neither descendants, nor parents, nor brothers or sisters or descendants of brothers and sisters, his separate property is inherited by his spouse.
+If the decedent leaves no descendants, parents, brothers or sisters, or descendants of brothers and sisters, his separate property is inherited by his spouse.

-If the decedent leaves no descendants, nor surviving spouse, nor parents nor brothers or sisters or descendants of either of them,
+If the decedent leaves no descendants, surviving spouse, parents, brothers or sisters, or descendants of either of them,

-his property is inherited by his nearest ascendants, or if no ascendants, by his nearest collateral relations
+his property is inherited by his nearest ascendants, or if no ascendants, by his nearest collateral relation.